 Home page

-Figure 3 shows JOT’s home page with a list of job offers (1). job offer its name, its description.
+Figure 3 shows JOT’s home page with a list of job offers (1).
+Each job offer contains: its name, how many BoK-related concepts the offer is annotated with (Knowledge), how many transversal skills it has, its last update and its description.
 All job offers (JO) marked as public are shown.
-If the user is logged in and belongs to an organization who has created job offers, these will also appear in the list, the name of the organization appears in blue next to the title.
+If the user is logged in and belongs to an organization who has created job offers, these will also appear in the list, the name of the organization appears in orange next to the title.